mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+August 9, 2022
+- Fix name of processValueMax function in grader.
+Issue #63

 August 4, 2022
 - The labedit program was rebuilt with the wrong JDK, preventing older JREs from running labedit